NoFeL SC

 NoFeL Sporting Club (নোফেল স্পোর্টিং ক্লাব) is a football team of Bangladesh, based in Noakhali.
 The current name NoFeL is an acronym for Noakhali, Feni & Lakhsmipur, which are the three districts the club represents.
 The club competes in the Dhaka Senior Division League, the third-tier of Bangladeshi football.

-Nofel played in the Bangladesh Premier League, country's top tier association football league, for first time in 2018-2019 season after being runners-up of 2017 Bangladesh Championship League.
+Nofel played in the Bangladesh Premier League, the country's top tier association football league, for the first time in the 2018-2019 season after being runners-up of 2017 Bangladesh Championship League.
 However, they suffered relegation in the same season.

 History

 Establishment & promotion

 On 9 April 2017, NoFeL SC announced 21-member executive committee with BFF vice-president Tabith M Awal as its president.
 Apart from Noakhali, many people from Feni and Lakhsmipur also contributed during the clubs inception.
 Shakhawat Hossain Shahin, also the manager of Feni SC, was named as the general secretary.
 During their formation, the clubs officials announced that their main goal is to produce a variety talented footballers who can serve the national team in future.
 NoFel SC started its journey by taking part in the second-tier professional league during the 2017 Bangladesh Championship League.

 The club appointed Mohidur Rahman as their head coach for their first season.
 Former Feni SC striker, Akbor Hossain Ridon was named captain of the club for the inaugural season.
 On 6 August 2017, in the opening match of 2017 Bangladesh Championship League the club played their first official game where they were victorious by 2–0 margin against neighbors Feni SC.
 Ariful Islam scored the first ever goal for the club.
 On 14 October 2017, Ariful Islam scored first ever hat-trick for the club where his team was victorious by 5–1 margin against Bashundhara Kings.
 9 days later on 23 October 2017, Ariful Islam scored his second hat-trick of the season and lead his team to a destructive 7–2 victory over Kawran Bazar Pragati Sangha.

 NofeL, who needed a single point from the last two matches to ensure their top-tier berth, On 5 November 2017 they not only secured all three points against Uttar Baridhara SC but also confirmed the runners-up trophy in their debut appearance after Bashundhara Kings confirmed the title a day before.
 Sazzad Zaman struck the all-important goal for the club.
 Ariful Islam was the highest goal scorer of the tournament with 12 goals.